meetk5/Team-Project1/README.md

 Hispanic workers in Massachusetts faced the highest unemployment rate of all groups measured, at 15.3%, followed relatively closely behind by Hispanic workers in Rhode Island who faced a 15.2% unemployment rate, and Hispanic Nevadans at 15.2%.
 Hispanics in NJ also reported above 10% unemployment rate at 11.5%.

 Hispanic workers in Kentucky saw the lowest unemployment rates in our data at 4.7%, followed by Hispanic Arkansas at 4.8%.

-When it comes to divide between white and hispanic workforce the rate increased from 1-2% to 5% during covid annd curretlystabilisng at 3-4%, still considerably higher than pre-covid era.

 ## Trends among white workers